page-header

 As you continue along the trail the jagged Lattenspitzen peaks steal all your attention.

 Ultimately, the Wilde Band Steig delivers you to a scree slope.
 You’ll ascend 30 minutes up this steep slope, along switchbacks to Stempeljoch.
-The trail is someone bolstered by wooden beams, steps, and rubber “tires.”
+The trail is bolstered by wooden beams, steps, and rubber “tires.”
 It’s a calf burner!

 Stempeljoch to Kleine Stempeljochspitze (1 hour to summit / 2 hours out-and-back)